 Salmon gets an Asian flare in this Coconut Curry Salmon recipe.
 It makes a simple weeknight meal for 2 with leftover sauce for another use.

-I also decided to poach fish in the sauce.
+I also decided to poach fish in the coconut curry sauce.
 The combination worked well.
 The salmon was very tender and moist.
 The flavor of the poached salmon is somewhat masked by the flavors in the sauce, so this dish may be a great option for those who don’t love salmon.

 Tailor To Your Taste

 - Instead of salmon, poach shrimp for 3-5 minutes in sauce or another white fish.

 - You can also try adding cooked boneless chicken to the sauce;

 - For a vegetarian version, use the sauce with cooked pasta, tofu or gnocchi.